Photo gallery from Marshall's 84-79 loss to Old Dominion

-D'Antoni, the older brother of Los Angeles Lakers coach Mike D'Antoni, has served as an NBA assistant coach for the past nine seasons.
+D'Antoni, 67, is the older brother of former NBA coach Mike D'Antoni.
+Dan served as one of Mike's assistant coaches for nine NBA seasons.
 He was a member of the Phoenix Suns' staff from 2005-06 through 2007-08.
 He spent four seasons on the New York Knicks' staff, then served as an assistant on the Los Angeles Lakers' staff for the past two seasons.

-During his career, D'Antoni, 66, also served as the head coach of the Knicks' and Lakers' NBA Summer League teams.
+During his career, D'Antoni also served as the head coach of the Knicks' and Lakers' NBA Summer League teams.

 After D'Antoni graduated from Marshall in 1970, he joined the Herd staff as the head coach of the freshman basketball team, where he coached his younger brother, Mike, before becoming an assistant coach of the Herd varsity.

 D'Antoni was named head basketball coach at Socastee High School in Myrtle Beach, S.C., in 1975.
-After coaching 30 years at Socastee (1975-2005), D'Antoni had accumulated over 500 wins and multiple coach of the year honors, while founding the Beach Ball Classic, one of the most prestigious high school basketball tournaments in the country.
+In 30 years at Socastee (1975-2005), D'Antoni accumulated over 500 wins and multiple coach of the year honors, while founding the Beach Ball Classic, one of the most prestigious high school basketball tournaments in the country.
 That event has featured more than 75 players who have gone on to play in the NBA.

 D'Antoni was the head coach of the Beach Ball Select AAU basketball team, which featured future NBA players Raymond Felton and Ramon Sessions.

-As a high schooler, D'Antoni was an All-State first team selection at Mullens.
-At Marshall, he was the starting point guard on Ellis Johnson's "Iron Man 5" that played in the NIT in the 1966-67 and '67-'68 seasons.
-The '66-67 team reached the NIT semifinals, and D'Antoni led the tournament in assists as the Herd finished fourth.
+D'Antoni was an All-State first team selection at Mullens High School.
+At Marshall, he was the starting point guard on Ellis Johnson's "Iron Man 5" that played in the 1967 and '68 NIT.
+The 1966-67 team reached the NIT semifinals, and D'Antoni led the tournament in assists as the Herd finished fourth.
 As a senior, he was an All-Mid-American Conference first team selection in 1968-69, when he led the Herd in scoring, at 17.5 points per game.
 D'Antoni was All-MAC second team his junior season.